Finding a Nanny for the Summer

 Paying your Nanny

 Rates will differ depending on the age and experience of your nanny.
 But no matter what, you’ll most likely be paying the ‘Nanny Tax.’

-The ‘Nanny Tax’ is not only the legal route to take, it also allows your nanny to build a verifiable wage and credit history, and may make them eligible for worker’s compensation and disability protection, as well as unemployment benefits.
+The ‘Nanny Tax’ is not only the legal route to take, but it also allows your nanny to build a verifiable wage and credit history and may make them eligible for worker’s compensation and disability protection, as well as unemployment benefits.
 Find out more here.